What is HEAD in Git?

 Attached & detached state

 is currently referencing.
-In detached state, experimental changes can be made without impacting any existing branch, as HEAD
+In a detached state, experimental changes can be made without impacting any existing branch, as HEAD

 is referencing the underlying commit directly and is not "attached" to a particular branch.

-On the left hand side, HEAD
+On the left-hand side, HEAD

-is in default attached state where any changes are automatically recorded to a branch; in this particular case the local master
+is in default attached state where any changes are automatically recorded to a branch; in this particular case, the local master

 branch.
 On the right, HEAD